When you’re parents: how relationships might change

 Less sleep, less time to talk, less time to spend together – these things can all take their toll on your relationship while you care for your new baby.

 These changes and strains might mean you disagree more often or that things don’t quite feel right.
-Also, you might not have the energy to sort problems out when they arise.
+Also, you might not have the energy to sort out problems when they arise.

-Relationship tips for parents
+Healthy relationships: tips for parents

 Listen to each other